 Eligible Medical Expenses

-The following are general categories that are deemed as an eligible medical expense, but we encourage you to check with your specific plan before using your HSA or FSA account funds.
+You might be asking yourself “are reading glasses FSA eligible?”
+(Yes!)
+The following are general categories that are deemed as an FSA-eligible medical expense, but we encourage you to check with your specific plan provider before using your HSA or FSA account funds.

 - Medical equipment